This screenshot shows the top third of the Amazon.com homepage as of Jan. 19, 2022

 US, CA, Sunnyvale

-As a Principal Scientist in the Artificial General Intelligence (AGI) organization, you are a trusted part of the technical leadership.
-You bring business and industry context to science and technology decisions.
-You set the standard for scientific excellence and make decisions that affect the way we build and integrate algorithms.
-You solicit differing views across the organization and are willing to change your mind as you learn more.
+As a Principal Scientist within the Artificial General Intelligence (AGI) organization, you are a trusted part of the technical leadership.
+You bring business and industry context to science and technology decisions, set the standard for scientific excellence, and make decisions that affect the way we build and integrate algorithms.
+A Principal Applied Scientist will solicit differing views across the organization and are willing to change your mind as you learn more.
 Your artifacts are exemplary and often used as reference across organization.
-You are a hands-on scientific leader.
-Your solutions are exemplary in terms of algorithm design, clarity, model structure, efficiency, and extensibility.
-You tackle intrinsically hard problems, acquiring expertise as needed.
-You decompose complex problems into straightforward solutions.
-You amplify your impact by leading scientific reviews within your organization or at your location.
-You scrutinize and review experimental design, modeling, verification and other research procedures.
-You probe assumptions, illuminate pitfalls, and foster shared understanding.
-You align teams toward coherent strategies.
-You educate, keeping the scientific community up to date on advanced techniques, state of the art approaches, the latest technologies, and trends.
-You help managers guide the career growth of other scientists by mentoring and play a significant role in hiring and developing scientists and leads.
+You are a hands-on scientific leader; develop solutions that are exemplary in terms of algorithm design, clarity, model structure, efficiency, and extensibility; and tackle intrinsically hard problems, acquiring expertise as needed.
+Principal Applied Scientists are expected to decompose complex problems into straightforward solutions.
+You amplify your impact by leading scientific reviews within your organization or at your location; and scrutinize and review experimental design, modeling, verification and other research procedures.
+You also probe assumptions, illuminate pitfalls, and foster shared understanding; align teams toward coherent strategies; and educate keeping the scientific community up to date on advanced techniques, state of the art approaches, the latest technologies, and trends.
+AGI Principal Applied Scientists help managers guide the career growth of other scientists by mentoring and play a significant role in hiring and developing scientists and leads.
 You will play a critical role in driving the development of Generative AI (GenAI) technologies that can handle Amazon-scale use cases and have a significant impact on our customers' experiences.
-Key job responsibilities You will be responsible for defining key research directions, adopting or inventing new machine learning techniques, conducting rigorous experiments, publishing results, and ensuring that research is translated into practice.
+Key job responsibilities You will be responsible for defining key research directions, inventing new machine learning techniques, conducting rigorous experiments, and ensuring that research is translated into practice.
 You will develop long-term strategies, persuade teams to adopt those strategies, propose goals and deliver on them.
-You will also participate in organizational planning, hiring, mentorship and leadership development.
-You will be technically exceptional with a passion for building scalable science and engineering solutions.
-You will serve as a key scientific resource in full-cycle development (conception, design, implementation, testing to documentation, delivery, and maintenance).
+A Principal Applied Scientist will participate in organizational planning, hiring, mentorship and leadership development.
+You will also be build scalable science and engineering solutions, and serve as a key scientific resource in full-cycle development (conception, design, implementation, testing to documentation, delivery, and maintenance).
+A day in the life About the team Amazon’s AGI team is focused on building foundational AI to solve real-world problems at scale, delivering value to all existing businesses in Amazon, and enabling entirely new services and products for people and enterprises around the world.